kmock930/Natural-Language-Processing/Project/README.md

 To run the experimentaion of only the custom layers, please run the following Jupyter Notebooks in sequence:
 1. `model_2_deep_learning_customized_training.ipynb`
 2. `model_2_deep_learning_customized_evaluation.ipynb`

+To run the full pipeline, please run these Python files in sequence:
+1. `fine-tuning-distilBERT.py`
+2. `training-added-layers-distilBERT.py`

+Alternatively, you may directly run this file for the entire pipeline: `model_2_deep_learning_pipeline.py`.
 ### LLM-based Model
 It relies on the recent generative LLM - deepseek.
 Please run these files in sequence:
 1. `DeepSeek Data Processing.ipynb`